jupyterlab/scipy2019-jupyterlab-tutorial/outline.md

   5. Enable scrolling on outputs
   6. creating new view of outputs
   7. javascript rendering restrictions (removed in the next beta)

+###  MATTHIAS 2:15 (20 min): Exercise 1 (and help installation issues if needed):

+Look into the Exercise 1 folder, and follow the instruction in `Exercise-1.md`

+### BREAK + QA 2:35 (15 min)

+Write one good thing on the green sticky note, one bad on the red one.

+## Workflows around executing code

 ###  MATTHIAS 9:30-9:45 (15 min): Attaching kernels to multiple documents